dfttoolkit package¶

 None

-- reorder_atoms(inds: ndarray[Any, dtype[int64]]) None [source]¶
+- reorder_atoms(inds: ndarray[tuple[int, ...], dtype[int64]]) None [source]¶

-eorders Atoms with index list
+Reorders Atoms with index list.

 - Parameters: